ddmitov/perl-executing-browser/README.md

     They produce complete HTML pages and no special settings are necessary when they are called from a local page.
 There can be multiple chunks of output from such a script - PEB accumulates them all and displays everything when the script is finished.

     **2. data-only scripts:**
     They don't produce a complete HTML page, but only pieces of data that are inserted one after the other into the HTML DOM of the calling page.
-The special query item ```target``` should be added to the script URL in this case.
+The special query string item ```target``` should be added to the script URL in this case.

     Example: ```http://local-pseudodomain/perl/counter.pl?target=script-results```

-    The ```target``` query item should point to a valid HTML DOM element.
+    The ```target``` query string item should point to a valid HTML DOM element.
 It is removed from the query string before the script is started.
 Every piece of script output is inserted immediately into the target DOM element of the calling page in this scenario.
 HTML event called ```scriptoutput``` is emitted when script output is inserted into the calling local page.
 This event can be binded to a JavaScript function for a variety of reasons including daisy chaining of different scripts.
 The calling page must not be reloaded during the script execution or no script output will be inserted.

     Two or more long running scripts can be started within a single calling page.
 They will be executed independently and their output will be updated in real time using separate target DOM elements.
 This could be convenient for all sorts of monitoring or data conversion scripts that have to run for a long time.